am11917/mgmt590-am-rest-api/README.md

 ```

 ## Build
-There are two ways to
+There are two ways to deploy the API on your local machine:
+<li> Deployment with Flask: </li>